giulia-berto/docker-tutorial/README.md

 ### Step 4: Mount your data and run your container

-* You can now run your container on your data by mounting your data folder using the flag -v.
-For example, the following command will mount the docker-tutorial folder, in which there is a nifti file called MNI152_T1_1.25mm_brain.nii.gz, and will run the test script called `test` through the docker container
+You can now run your container on your data by mounting your data folder using the flag -v.
+In this tutorial we check that the command fslinfo on a nifti image runs as expected.

+* The following command will mount the docker-tutorial folder, in which there is a nifti file called MNI152_T1_1.25mm_brain.nii.gz, and will run the command fslinfo on it through the docker container:
-(be sure to replace ```/absolute/path/to/directory``` with your actual absolute path):
 ```
-docker run --rm -v /absolute/path/to/directory/docker-tutorial:/workdir -t fsl:5.0 /workdir/test
+docker run --rm -v `pwd`:/workdir -t fsl:5.0 /workdir/test
 ```
 If the test passes successfully, you should see the following output:
 ```
-This is a test.
 data_type      INT16
 dim1           145
 dim2           174